Don’t Take Anything Seriously

 Code Satire & Philosophical Absurdism

-This post compiles nonsense and throws exceptions at meaning itself.
 Featuring Java code that loops through existential dread and outputs nothing but shrugs, it’s a celebration of recursive absurdity and linguistic sabotage.
 Don’t debug it — embrace it.
-Reality is overrated, and this manifesto proves it one semicolon at a time.

 dont take anything seriously